Ferdinand III, Holy Roman Emperor: Wartime reign

-Ferdinand III was elected as king of the Romans at the Diet of Regensburg on 22 December 1636.
+Ferdinand III was elected as King of the Romans at the Diet of Regensburg on 22 December 1636.
 Upon the death of his father on 15 February 1637, Ferdinand became emperor.
-His political adviser Trauttmansdorff advanced to the position of Prime Minister of Austria and chief diplomat but was replaced by Johann Ludwig von Nassau-Hadamar in 1647 because of health, which had begun to deteriorate.
+His political adviser Trauttmansdorff advanced to the position of Prime Minister of Austria and chief diplomat, but was replaced by John Louis of Nassau-Hadamar in 1647 because of health, which had begun to deteriorate.
 Trauttmansdorff was succeeded as Obersthofmeister by the later Prime Minister Johann Weikhard of Auersperg, who also taught the royal heir, Ferdinand IV.
 Unlike his father, Ferdinand III employed no spiritual counsellor.

 When Ferdinand became emperor, vast sections of the imperial territories had been absolutely devastated by two decades of war.
 The population was completely exhausted and massively diminished; countless people were impoverished, disabled, sick or homeless; and many had lost their families and had abandoned all moral standards.
 Ferdinand did not endeavour to continue the war, but the momentum of the war, the political circumstances and his reluctance to act prevented a quick end to the war.
 Any hope to make early peace with France and Sweden did not materialise.

 With the intervention of France in 1635, the war flared up again.
 After initial success and a combined Spanish-Imperial campaign into the heart of France in 1636, the military situation of the emperor sharply deteriorated.
 The Swedes regained initiative with victory at the Battle of Wittstock in 1636 and threatened his recently gained allies: Brandenburg-Prussia and Saxony.
 Ferdinand reacted by redirecting his main army under Gallas from France to northern Germany in 1637.
-Gallas could contain the Swedes in Pomerania until severe lack of supplies forced him to retreat back to Bohemia in late 1638.
+Gallas could contain the Swedes in Pomerania until a severe lack of supplies forced him to retreat back to Bohemia in late 1638.
 At the same time, Bernhard of Saxe-Weimar, a German Protestant in French service, took the Habsburg possessions in Alsace and the stronghold of Breisach after a long siege.
 To check the advance of Swedish General Johan Banér, who invaded Bohemia via Saxony in 1639, Ferdinand had to recall Piccolomini's army from the Spanish Netherlands, which largely ended direct military co-operation with Spain.
 Although Piccolomini and the emperor's brother Archduke Leopold Wilhelm, as the new Imperial commander, could repel Banér back to the Weser river in 1640, the Bohemian lands now underwent continuous threat, and the emperor permanently lost control over northern Germany.